nynnejc/ITU-course-FAAFTW/README.md

 ## Special Thanks

-This course is leaning heavily on the curicculum the instructor has helped teach and develop at [Hack Your Future Copenhagen](https://github.com/HackYourFuture-CPH/curriculum).
+This course is leaning heavily on the curicculum the instructor has helped teach and develop at [Hack Your Future Copenhagen](https://github.com/HackYourFuture-CPH/curriculum), which has been made in close collaboration with [Hack Your Future Amsterdam](https://github.com/HackYourFuture/curriculum).
 The course has also benefited from encouragement and support from members of the Copenhagen web developer community.
 Many thanks!